Conditions for participation

 The ESP team is available to provide information that the home university needs in this respect.

 Please refer to the ESP Draft Schedule for more detailed information.
-Note the calendar is subject to change prior to the start of the program.
+Note that the calendar is subject to change prior to the start of the program.

 Please refer to the ESP Draft Schedule for more detailed information.
-Note the calendar is subject to change prior to the start of the program.
+Note that the calendar is subject to change prior to the start of the program.

 IMPORTANT: This information is provided as an example to help students get an idea of the overall schedule, and is not guaranteed.
 A more complete schedule will be provided 2 weeks before the start of the program, and the final schedule with room numbers will be given to students during orientation.
 Students are strongly advised to wait until they get the final schedule before making weekend travel arrangements.